GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for/index.md

-   **Returns:**
+   **Returns:** nameTThe name of the kernel being enqueued functorTThis is the type of the kernel.
+It will be automatically deduced by the compiler dimensionsNumber of dimensions of the kernel syclKernelThe precompiled kernel to be enqueued ndRangeDimensions of the global and local work groups functorThe kernel being enqueued

 ---

-8. Parallel_for will enqueue the kernel  to be executed a number of instances working in parallel over the number of local and global work items specified by ndRange. functor
+8. Parallel_for will enqueue the kernel functor to be executed a number of instances working in parallel over the number of local and global work items specified by ndRange.

    **Parameters:**